 - USD to AUD: 0.6% fee + $1.25 USD

 For employees or contractors who are on retainer, Transferwise has a "Repeat Transfer" button next to your past transfers to make the process easier and more repeatable.
+Unfortunately, you can't schedule a recurring transfer.

 Get your first transfer for free by signing up for Transferwise.